-For those in the United States, take advantage of Memorial Day, which is on May 30, to do a youth group lesson the “Freedom”.
+For those in the United States, take advantage of Memorial Day to do a youth group lesson the “Freedom”.

 However, Jesus brings us an even greater freedom – spiritual freedom.